 What should she bring to camp each day?

-Your daughter should arrive with her lunch (with water bottle if possible) and enough food for a morning snack.
+Your daughter should arrive with her lunch (with a water bottle if possible) and enough food for a morning snack.
 We always have water and provide an afternoon snack.
 Girls should come dressed comfortably enough to move & groove, play outside, and risk a paint splatter here and there.

 My daughter is coming to camp without anyone else she knows.
 She is shy and afraid of meeting new people.
 What will it be like for her?

-The focus of Go Girls!
-Camp is to teach and reinforce social/emotional skills through theater and expressive arts.
+The focus of Go Girls! is to teach and reinforce social/emotional skills through theater and expressive arts.
 Because of this, our main goal is for all kids to feel safe, heard, and respected and to teach them the skills to treat others with that same level of respect.
-The first couple of days of camp are dedicated to building our community so that every feels included.
+The first couple of days of camp are dedicated to building our community so that everyone feels included.
 We begin and end each day in “Community Circle” to allow for ongoing connection opportunities.
 We play theater-inspired games that help girls feel comfortable working/playing with others they don’t know.

 My daughter is afraid of performing/she has never done it before.
 What it will be like for her?